amanrai31/randomNotes/README.md

 Note : passing closeModel in props of react component to close a popUp

+QUESTIONS(FEATURES)
+1. How to implement drag and drop in my application?

 # Grafana contribution page example-
 ## Contributing to Grafana